-AXOM Foundry LLC originally began as a concept idea for utilization of the unused HRMG office space inside Wilson Plaza.
-The original founders were Liza Wisner, Taylor Smith and Avery Pfeiffer in 2017.
-We had developed the concept in late September and launched a draft website through HRMG that was discovered by The Bend Magazine.
-They asked to report on the idea which ultimately forced our hand in launching the coworking concept.
+AXOM Foundry LLC originally began as a concept idea for utilizing the unused HRMG office space inside Wilson Plaza.
+The founders were Liza Wisner, Taylor Smith, and Avery Pfeiffer in 2017.
+We developed the concept in late September and launched a draft website through HRMG that was discovered by The Bend Magazine.
+They asked to report on the idea, which ultimately forced our hand in launching the coworking concept.
 We officially opened the doors of the company in November 2017 and held our hard launch celebration in December.

-The company operated for a full year before we decided to conclude its operation in November 2018.
+The company operated for an entire year before we concluded its operation in November 2018.
 It produced minimal revenue but was worth every penny invested by our team due to its benefit in growing our network and knowledge of Corpus Christi’s economy.
-We were very excited by the city’s level of small business engagement and support.
-The company had tremendous success with marketing in the way of social media livestreams, free weekly events and community engagement.
-We partnered with many businesses and non-profits such as Frost Bank, The Exchange, YBPCB, BUS, WES:CC, CASA and others.
-The building management at Wilson Plaza jointly supported our endeavor to develop new tenants, breathing life into an otherwise vacant floor.
+We were excited by the city’s small business engagement and initial interest.
+The company had tremendous success marketing through social media live streams, free weekly events, and community engagement.
+We partnered with many businesses and non-profits such as Frost Bank, The Exchange, YBPCB, BUS, WES:CC, CASA, among others.
+The building management at Wilson Plaza jointly supported our endeavor to develop new tenants, breathing new life into an otherwise vacant floor.

-The company’s long term goals were to develop an environment where entrepreneurs could foster their growth and find the community and tools needed to launch their ideas.
-Looking back, we simply bit off more than we could chew without institutional or investor support.
-A shared office space in today’s gig economy simply did not prove valuable enough in Corpus Christi as there were many low cost alternatives such as Starbucks or Greenlight Coffee.
-We worked hard to grow the space’s value and our city from the ground up, but met much resistance along the way.
+The company’s long-term goals were to develop an environment where entrepreneurs could foster their growth and find the community and tools needed to launch their ideas.
+Looking back, we bit off more than we could chew without institutional or investor support.
+Shared office space in the gig economy did not prove valuable enough in Corpus Christi then.
+Post-COVID, it appears there may be an opportunity for the return of this project, which is currently actively under development.

 Business PartnersLiza Wisner, Avery Pfeiffer, Taylor Smith